hale-bopp97/weather_dashboard/README.md

 ## Getting Started

 Enter a city name into the search field to see a 5 day forcast.
 Old searches create buttons the user can use to see that forcast again.

 ### Dependencies

-None.
+None

 ### Executing program